siemens/gencmpclient/doc/cmpClient-cli.md

     protection certificate is not pinned but may be any certificate for which a chain to one of the given trusted certificates can be constructed.

-    Multiple filenames may be given, separated by commas and/or whitespace.
+    Multiple filenames may be given, separated by commas and/or whitespace (where in the latter case the whole argument must be enclosed in "...").
     Each source may contain multiple certificates.

 - **-untrusted** _sources_

-    Non-trusted intermediate certificate(s) that may be useful for constructing the TLS client cert chain (if TLS is enabled) and for building certificate chains while verifying the CMP server certificate (when checking signature-based CMP message protection),
+    Non-trusted intermediate certificate(s).
-    stapled OCSP responses (when establishing TLS connections), and/or the newly enrolled certificate.
+    Any extra certificates given with the **-cert** option are appended to it.
-    These may get added to the extraCerts field sent in requests as far as needed.
+    All these certificates may be useful for cert path construction for the CMP client certificate (to include in the extraCerts field of outgoing messages) and for the TLS client certificate (if TLS is enabled) as well as for chain building when verifying the CMP server certificate (checking signature-based CMP message protection), when verifying stapled OCSP responses (while establishing TLS connections), and when verifying the newly enrolled certificate.

-    Multiple filenames may be given, separated by commas and/or whitespace.
+    Multiple filenames or URLs may be given, separated by commas and/or whitespace (where in the latter case the whole argument must be enclosed in "...").
     Each file may contain multiple certificates.

 - **-srvcert** _filename_